-Our organization pursues the ideal that helping people is much more than binding a wound and giving a meal.
+Our organization's mission is to pursue the idea that helping people is much more than binding a wound or giving a meal.
 We believe that teaching the Haitian people to help themselves by providing them with the tools necessary to propel them into leading prosperous and self-sufficient lives.

-Our approach is to concentrate on one town at a time.
-Each town in Haiti should not be totally dependent upon one major city.
+Our vision is that each town in Haiti should not be totally dependent upon one major city.
 Rebuilding the infrastructure, educating and providing local jobs based on the local resources will enable the people to gain the skill to improve their lives.

 Every dollar that is given to Kindest Hearts goes straight to the people of Haiti.
 So you can rest assured in knowing that you will be actually creating a positive impact in the lives of the Haitian people.

 Born in the late 1960’s in Haiti, Dr. Nicholas immigrated to the United States in 1982.
 She graduated from Erasmus Hall High School in Brooklyn, New York in 1984.
 She received a Bachelor’s of Science degree from St. Francis College in 1989 with minors in French and Philosophy.
 She further pursued a doctoral degree and graduated from the New York College of Podiatry Medicine in 1993 and completed her residency from Wyckoff Heights Medical Center.
 She met her husband of 26 years, Nigel, who is from Trinidad and Tobago, and they have 3 beautiful children.